alexandrryazanov/auction-gamdom/README.md

 - MUI lib interface
 - Axios interceptors for auth/non-auth users + invisible token refresh
 - Custom hook for interaction with sockets
+- Seed database with 3 users and 3 lots (2/4/6 minutes)

-## What is needed to add
+## What is needed to implement
 - some spinners/skeletons
-- some error handlers/descriptions
 - tests
 - remake timer (now can be delayed)
 - Maybe save all bids in PG in the end of the auction for stats
 - admin role + middleware to protect some routes
 - logger
+- form validation with react-hook-form

 # Backend
 ## Install and start